collective-soundworks/soundworks/README.md

 ##### ClientCheckin

 The `ClientCheckin` module takes care of the check in on the client side.
-The `ClientCheckin` module triggers its `'done'` event when the user is checked in.
+The `ClientCheckin` module calls its `.done()` method when the user is checked in.

 ###### Methods

 - `constructor(options:Object = {})`
   The `constructor` method instantiates the `ClientCheckin` module on the client side.
 It takes the `options` object as an argument, whose optional properties are:
   - `color:String = 'black'`
-    Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
+    The `color` property sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
   - `dialog:Boolean = false`
     When set to `true`, the module displays a dialog (`this.view`) with the checkin information for the user.
 The user has to click on the dialog to indicate that the checkin process is `"done"`.
 - `getPlaceInfo() : Object`